 Wang Wang Spring Pancake

 This place is one of Dominion Road’s hidden gems and one that hasn’t failed us yet.
 Wang Wang Spring Pancake specialises in pancake wraps, similar to the ones used for Peking duck.
 But here, diners are given the freedom to order whatever meats and vegetables they want to fill their pancakes with.
-While everything is delicious, we recommend the cumin lamb and shredded potato as well as the chicken and corn dumplings.
+While everything is delicious, we recommend the stir fried shredded potato, the dry fried green beans with pork mince, and the fried eggplant with mushrooms and tofu.

 704 Dominion Road